Ethan826/ethankent-dot-dev/content/posts/types_are_for_people.md

 limitations.

 But even if your code is Metzian in its brilliance, implicit interfaces are like verbal contracts: a fine way to get confused about what has been promised.
-Worse, the absence of a rigorously and explicitly defined for your interface means your computer is powerless to help you get it right.
+Worse, the absence of a rigorous and explicit definition for your interface means your computer is powerless to help you get it right.
 Remember, types are _for people_.

 ## Types are not a panacea.